damian-sztankowski/damian-sztankowski/README.md

 ### Glad to see you here!
 I'm Senior Cloud Solution Architect with a deep passion for crafting innovative, scalable, and robust solutions in the cloud.
-With extensive expertise in Google Cloud, AWS, and other cloud platforms, I specialize in designing modern architectures that drive business success.
+With extensive expertise in Google Cloud, I specialize in designing modern architectures that drive business success.

 🚀 What I do:
 - Architecting and implementing cloud-native solutions.